 Dynamic Content and virtual stagingLink copied!

-To work with unpublished or work in progress content, Dynamic Content includes a feature called virtual staging.
 Virtual staging allows you to retrieve unpublished content by using a virtual staging domain in place of the production content delivery domain, while everything else remains the same.
-You can use virtual staging to retrieve unpublished content with Content Delivery 2, the filter API and the original Content Delivery API.
+You can use virtual staging to retrieve unpublished content with the Content Delivery API, the filter API.

 A virtual staging environment (VSE) will usually be created for you at the start of your project and is associated with the hub from which content is retrieved.
 A virtual staging domain is generated and configured in the settings on your hub.

 The following rules apply to retrieving content using virtual staging domains:

 - If you use a virtual staging domain with no timestamp, the latest version of the content is returned.

 - For a content preview, a time stamp (created from the date and time chosen by the user) is encoded in the virtual staging domain that is passed to your content preview app.
 This is used to retrieve content that is scheduled to be published at the specified time.